frappe/bench/README.md

 ```
   adduser [frappe-user]
-  usermod -aG sudo frappe
+  usermod -aG sudo [frappe-user]
 ```

 _(it is very common to name this user `frappe`, but this comes with the disadvantage of being ranked very high in hackers circles for attempts to entering servers.
 So production sites it is highly recommended to use a custom username harder to guess for)_